FRC1756-Argos/teamargos.org/docs/robot_doc/Argobot Challenge/01 - 2025 - Stash Dash/Q&A/index.md

 Q: If we add a laser pointer to our **ROBOT** an inch or two off the ground would be consider safe?

 A: Generally speaking, laser pointers are not allowed on FRC **ROBOTS**.
 If you have a question about a specific component feel free to bring it in and we will let you know if you can use it.

+---

+## Day 2 Q&A Questions

+---

+Q: What surface is the playing field?

+A: The playing field will be made of carpet.

+---

+Q: Is there a required starting configuration?

+A: There are no additional starting configuration rules outside of the stated ROBOT CONSTRUCTION RULES.